 LeTourneau is well known for their engineering and aviation programs.
 But, their online course offerings expand their programming into 30 different study tracks including bachelor’s degrees in business, criminal justice, and biblical studies and masters degrees in psychology, strategic leadership, and business management, as well as the Bachelor’s of Business Administration and Business Management.
 The classes are one-at-a-time, about six-weeks long, featuring anytime-access curriculum mirroring the traditional classroom courses.
 Students can also earn dual-credit (high school), associates, bachelors, or masters degrees through LTU.

 Costs vary according to the program, dropping as low as $255 per credit hour for dual-credit classes while the highest price is $910 per hour for master’s level engineering classes.
 Most classes however are very affordable at $355 to $475 per credit hour.
 Most of the online degrees are 100% online, but some are hybrids (part online, part resident).
-LTU’s flexible scheduling and affordability, along with their rare specialties in aviation and engineering keep them high on this list.
+LTU’s flexible scheduling and affordability, along with their rare specialties in aviation and engineering keep them high on this list of Christian online colleges.

 6 University of St. Francis